nithinr07/Banking-Management-System/README.md

 Run `make` to build binaries.
 Run `make clean` to clean up

 ## Seed Database
 Run `make seed` to create database and seed it.
+Take a note of the output to see the user ids and passwords.

 ## Start Server
 Run `make server` to start the server